githubnext/copilot-workspace-user-manual/troubleshooting.md

 - **Other known limitations to working within organizations:**
   1. The enterprise (or org) must opt-in to Copilot feature previews.
   2. The enterprise (or org) has set the Copilot Extension policy to Enabled.
-  3. The enterprise must not be using EMUs
+  3. The enterprise must not be using EMUs.
-  4. Developers within the enterprise (or org) must have paid Copilot licenses
+  4. Developers within the enterprise (or org) must have paid Copilot licenses.

 ### Troubleshooting Private Repositories